 Transmit 2016/17 was a series of creative labs and workshops led by a key artists working in the fields of rap, poetry, film making, and contemporary dance.
-In 2016 poet Candy Royalle met with a core group of four aspiring poets/rappers in May 2016.
+In May 2016 poet Candy Royalle met with a core group of four aspiring poets/rappers.
 The group wrote about what was most pressing - about identity, difference, creativity.
 They played with language, finding the right words to say what they wanted to say, to be courageous, speaking what was in their hearts.
 Once the words were on the page, the group were given feedback on their delivery - on articulation, clarity, rhythm.
 They performed their pieces for each other, getting used to standing up and speaking out.
 Finally they went to a recording studio.
-This process was tracked by filmaker Dahlia Abdel-Aziz.
+This process was tracked by filmmaker Dahlia Abdel-Aziz.

 In 2017 twenty young people from four local high schools put their hands up to take part in a year long process - meeting one week each term.
 For the first time, we offered film making as an option - led by actor/director Bjorn Stewart.
 A tight knit group brainstormed the kind of films they liked and what they wanted to make.
 Some of them wrote their own scripts and they directed each other's works; they also took turns documenting the contemporary dance workshops.
 Caleena Sansbury and Eric Avery, who both trained and graduated from Naisda, worked with twelve young dancers, each of whom created their own moves and gestures in response to specific questions about culture; these became the foundation for a choreographic sequence.
 Candy Royalle continued her work with her group from 2016, setting new challenges, nudging the writers to explore form and language.

-On December 1, the young people will present the outcomes of their work at the Shoalhaven Entertainment Centre, Studio.
+On December 1, the young people presented the outcomes of their work at the Shoalhaven Entertainment Centre, Studio.
 The different aspects of Transmit will be woven together into a single work.